swekizer/32bit-FileRegister-ALU-Logisim/README.md

 1.To understand how to run the project refer to this video.

 ## Where to use
-1. Submmited as a minor project for Computer Architecture and Organization course in uni.
+1.Submmited as a minor project for Computer Architecture and Organization course in uni.

 ## License
 This project is licensed under the MIT License.